theClarkSell/HTML5-Compiler/4 - JavaScript API/Labs/Drag_and_Drop/end/readme.md

 1. We can make any content draggable by just adding an attribute to our DOM element

->	draggable="true"
+		draggable="true"

 2. Add the draggable attribute to the following:

-* each li ( three total )
+* each 'li' ( three total )
-* the div element containing the shield
+* the 'div' element containing the shield

-3. Now when you return to the browser, you can also drag around each <li> as well as the HTML5 Shield.
+3. Now when you return to the browser, you can also drag around each '<li>' as well as the HTML5 Shield.

 ### Step #2, Event Basics